FLaunch/FreeLaunch/README.md

 ## Historical Note

+### 2024 and now

+As a result of GitHub's actions aimed at discriminating against Russian developers, access to the repository on GitHub was lost.
+In connection with this, the project moved to the Russian service GitVerse.

+### 2022-2023

-Project page was located on SourceForge: https://sourceforge.net/projects/freelaunch/
+Project page was located on GitHub: https://github.com/FLaunch/FreeLaunch

+### 2008-2021

-Last revision of source code from SourceForge you can find in custom branch: [[original_branch]](../../content/original_branch).
+Original project page was located on SourceForge: https://sourceforge.net/projects/freelaunch/ Last revision of source code from SourceForge you can find in custom branch: [[original_branch]](../../content/original_branch).

 ## Releases